Liam-M-Dev/gig-guide-api/readme.md

 ***

-### R4) Identify and discuss the key functionalities and benifits of an ORM
+### R4) Identify and discuss the key functionalities and benefits of an ORM

 ***